A fire load

 - will be solved with the formulas of EN 1993-1-2

-- is adequate for slender sections (always in steel)
+- is adequate for slender cross-sections (always in steel)

-If the project has multiple bars having a fire load, all fire cases will be grouped per section with underneath the different boundary conditions.
+- If there are multiple bars with a fire load, they will be grouped per cross-section with underneath the different boundary conditions.

 - Not all FEM cases can be converted to an analytical case and the other way around.
 If it is not possible to convert, Diamonds will display a message.